Seagate/cortx/doc/be/EOS_S3_IAM_Overview.rst

 ● One instance of Auth server runs on each EES node

-● Uses OpenLdap as backed to store IAM data.
+● Uses OpenLdap as backend to store IAM data.

 ● OpenLdap is clustered, IAM data gets replicated across nodes.